alperyazar/ayazar.dev/docs/source/p/c/properties/index.md

 # 🌈 Properties of C

-**What kind of language is C?** Any programming language can be categorized from different perspectives.
-These categories are also called as **paradigms**.
-Properties of C and the paradigms that C belong are listed below.
+**What kind of language is C?** Programming languages can be categorized from various perspectives, often referred to as **paradigms**.
+The characteristics of the C programming language and the paradigms it belongs to are listed below.

-As in real life, a property is not 0/1.
-Most of them lay on a scale.
-For a feature x, one can say that "C language is not as much x as language Y".
+Just as in real life, characteristics of programming languages aren't simply binary (0/1); they often exist on a spectrum.
+For a given feature 'x', one might say, 'The C language doesn't embody feature x as strongly as language Y.'
-Furthermore, in another resource, C can be said belonging to different paradigm or category.
-Some of them are open to discussion.
-The followings reflect my personal understanding.
+Moreover, different sources might classify C under varying paradigms or categories, and some of these classifications can be subjective.
+The following points reflect my personal understanding of these aspects.

 ```{toctree}
 ---